owncloud/ocis/ocis/storage-backends/dcfsnfs.md

 {{< toc >}}

 oCIS' default storage backend is the Decomposed FS.
 The Decomposed FS can be set up to run on a NFS share.
-That way the same storage can be provided over network to other nodes running oCIS.
+That way the same storage can be provided over the network to other nodes running oCIS.

 This document summarizes a few important considerations of the NFS setup and describes a tested setup.
 The test has not covered concurrent access of data from different nodes yet.